daviddwlee84/DuckDB_Chat/README.md

   - [ ] [httpfs Extension - DuckDB](https://duckdb.org/docs/extensions/httpfs)
 - [ ] Support web file path / API e.g. https://api.github.com/search/repositories?q=jupyter&sort=stars&order=desc
   - [Analyzing Github Data with JupySQL + DuckDB — Python documentation](https://jupysql.ploomber.io/en/latest/tutorials/duckdb-github.html)
+- [ ] Remove the file size limit of the file uploader
+- [ ] Add natural language query support
+  - [ ] Can refer to this [neural-maze/talking_with_hn: The full experience of chatting with your favourite news website.](https://github.com/neural-maze/talking_with_hn)
+  - [ ] Making agent that can generate DuckDB SQL query
+  - [ ] Making agent that can summary table
+- [ ] Can not only do SQL query but can modify table
+- [ ] See how to change the main page name (i.e. app) without re-deploy Streamlit app
+- [ ] Manage OpenAI keys in global settings

 ## Resources